digitalnomadacademy/screening/README.md

 # SCREENING

-Test tasks
+Welcome to screening for your job position :)

 ## INTRODUCTION

-In this repository you will find interview assignments for Flutter position.
+In this repository you will find interview assignments for different positions.

 Go to a folder that was assigned to you, and follow the instructions for the assignment.